knative/eventing/docs/source/receive-adapter.md

 `adapter.Main` is responsible for:

-- parsing the command flags and initializing the environment configuration returned by `youradapter.NewEnvConfig`
+- Parsing the command flags and initializing the environment configuration returned by `youradapter.NewEnvConfig`.
-- setting up the logger
+- Setting up the logger.
-- setting up the profiler server (when enabled)
+- Setting up the profiler server (when enabled).
-- setting up the metrics server
+- Setting up the metrics server.
-- setting up tracing
+- Setting up tracing.
-- setting up a ConfigMap watcher (when enabled)
+- Setting up a ConfigMap watcher (when enabled).
-- setting up a CloudEvent client, targeting a single sink, for single resource adapter, or otherwise targeting no sink
+- Setting up a CloudEvent client, targeting a single sink, for single resource adapter, or otherwise targeting no sink.
-- running *your adapter* in leader election mode (when enabled) for being highly-available and scalable
+- Running *your adapter* in leader election mode (when enabled) for being highly-available and scalable.

 ## Push vs pull models